“We travel not to escape life, but for life not to escape us.” – Anonymous. __________________________________

 If you’ve been following me on Twitter or Instagram then you’ll know I spent a few days in Venice last month.
 K and I decided to celebrate 2 years together by going on a little baecation.
 Do people still say that?

-K and I have been to Italy before.
-K went to Turin with his family years ago and I went to Genoa with a friend I used to work with.
+K and I have been to Italy before, but not together.
+K went to Turin with his family years ago and I went to Genoa with a friend I used to work with years ago.
 However, neither of us had been to Venice so we thought why not.

 Venice is the city of love, right?
 A beautiful place with lots of things to enjoy in a short amount of time.
 Can you say cheap and cheerful?
 You can read more on how we planned our trip in my previous travel post – 12 Tips to Planning Your First Holiday Together.